symphoniacloud/dynamodb-entity-store/documentation/TransactionalOperations.md

 ### First entity and `nextEntity()`

-Like the single entity operations, `.buildGetTransaction()` performs actions on an entity-by-entity basis.
+Like the single entity operations, `.buildGetTransaction()` interprets actions on an entity-by-entity basis.
-In other words all the get-actions you specify are in the context of one specific entity.
+In other words each of the get-actions you specify are in the context of an entity, but you can have different entities for different actions.
 To kick things off you specify the entity for your first get action.

 `buildGetTransaction()` takes one required parameter - an `Entity`.